 - Epidemics in Western Society Since 1600 – Yale University – This course consists of an international analysis of the impact of epidemic diseases on western society and culture from the bubonic plague to HIV/AIDS and the recent experience of SARS and swine flu.
 Leading themes include: infectious disease and its impact on society; the development of public health measures; the role of medical ethics; the genre of plague literature; the social reactions of mass hysteria and violence; the rise of the germ theory of disease; the development of tropical medicine; a comparison of the social, cultural, and historical impact of major infectious diseases; and the issue of emerging and re-emerging diseases.

-University of Sheffield School of Health and Related Research
+University of Sheffield School of Health and Related Research (Now hosted on Futurelearn.

 - Health Technology Assessment – This course introduces you to Health Technology Assessment (HTA) as a concept (what it is, what it involves) and then takes you through the key stages in the HTA and decision-making process.

 - Over 105 Free Online Courses Available – John Hopkins Opencourseware Consortium – Find open public health courses and materials.

 - Oral Public Health and Community Service – Tufts University – This course teaches you about how public health, civic engagement and community service are directly related to public health and well being.
 Also, students learn about the basics of biostatistics and epidemiology, as well as their most practical applications in public health.

 - Health in Numbers: Quantitative Methods in Clinical & Public Health Research – Harvard University/edX – Quantitative Methods in Clinical and Public Health Research is the online adaptation of material from the Harvard School of Public Health’s classes in epidemiology and biostatistics.